azzatha/a2a-abundance/README.md

 ## Citation

-If you use this code or the derived data, please cite the manuscript above.
+This manuscript is in preparation and not yet published; a full citation will be added here on publication.
+In the meantime, please cite this repository directly, and note the commit or release you used.

 Please also cite the underlying resources: MaveDB (Esposito et al. 2019), AlphaMissense (Cheng et al. 2023), and UniProt (The UniProt Consortium 2025).

 ## License